 The process of data analytics begins with data collection.

-After the data is cleaned and organized, the next step is data analysis.
+After the data is cleaned and organised, the next step is data analysis.

 Data analysts use various techniques to explore the data and uncover patterns and insights.

-This may involve applying statistical methods, creating visualizations, or using machine learning algorithms to detect trends and make predictions.
+This may involve applying statistical methods, creating visualisations, or using machine learning algorithms to detect trends and make predictions.

-There are different types of data analytics that businesses can utilize.
+There are different types of data analytics that businesses can utilise.

 These include descriptive analytics, which focuses on summarising and describing the data; diagnostic analytics, which aims to understand the causes behind certain events or trends; predictive analytics, which uses historical data to make future predictions; and prescriptive analytics, which suggests the best course of action to achieve desired outcomes.